Heidi Rehm, Ph.D.

 data sharing; dna variation; gene discovery; genetic testing; genomic medicine; high-throughput nucleotide sequencing; molecular diagnostic techniques; rare disease; variant reclassification

 Heidi Rehm is a board-certified laboratory geneticist working to guide genomic testing for clinical and clinical research use.
 She is a principal investigator of ClinGen, providing free and publicly accessible resources to support the interpretation of genes and variants.
 Rehm also co-leads the Broad Center for Mendelian Genomics focused on discovering novel rare disease genes and co-leads the Matchmaker Exchange to also aid in gene discovery.
 She is a strong advocate and pioneer of open science and data sharing, working to extend these approaches through her role as Chair of the Global Alliance for Genomics and Health.
-Rehm is also a principal investigator of the Broad-LMM-Color All of Us Genome Center supporting the sequencing and return of results to a cohort of one million individuals in the US and co-leading gnomAD, the Genome Aggregation Database.
-She serves as Vice President of Laboratory Genetics and a Board Member of the American College of Medical Genetics and Genomics as well as an advisor to the Clinical Pharmacogenetics Implementation Consortium, Danish National Genome Center, Monarch Initiative, and CIViC database.
-She serves journal editor or advisor roles with American Journal of Human Genetics, Cell Genomics, Genome Medicine and Cold Spring Harbor Laboratory Press Molecular Case Studies.
-She is the 2022 recipient of the Scientific Achievement Award from the American Society of Human Genetics and has published over 250 peer-reviewed papers.
+Rehm is also a principal investigator of the Broad All of Us Genome Center supporting the sequencing of a cohort of one million individuals in the US and co-leading gnomAD, the Genome Aggregation Database.
+She serves as an advisor to the Clinical Pharmacogenetics Implementation Consortium, Danish National Genome Center, Monarch Initiative, Ensembl and CIViC database.
+She serves journal editor or advisor roles with Genetics in Medicine, Cell Genomics, and Genome Medicine.
+She received the Scientific Achievement Award from the American Society of Human Genetics in 2022 and the Coulter Award from the Association for Diagnostics and Laboratory Medicine in 2025 and has published over 300 peer-reviewed papers.

 More information about her work can be found at: